VictorRodriguezIronhack/reto_web/README.md

 ## Install

-- Run `npm i` on the root directory
+- Run `npm i` on the /server directory

 ## Run

-- Create a `.env` file on the server directory to populate the database ( DB_LOCAL=mongodb://localhost/phones ) and port ( PORT=5000 )
+- Create a `.env` file on the /server directory to populate the database ( DB_LOCAL=mongodb://localhost/phones ) and port ( PORT=5000 )
-- Run `npm run dev` command on the server directory
+- Run `npm run dev` command on the /server directory

+2. Seed MongoDB Database

+## Seed

+-Run `bin/seed.js`

+3. Creation of React App which shows phones list from the API

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In /client directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.